Registering to vote

 To be able to register you must be:

-- Over 16 (although you cannot vote until you are 18)
+- Aged over 16 (although you cannot vote until you are 18)

 - A British or commonwealth citizen or a citizen of the Irish Republic or other EU member state